bernie-skipole/indipyterm/README.md

     Terminal client to communicate to an INDI service.

     options:
       -h, --help               show this help message and exit --port PORT              Port of the INDI server (default 7624).
       --host HOST              Hostname/IP of the INDI server (default localhost).
+      --blobfolder BLOBFOLDER  Optional folder where BLOB's will be saved.

       --version    show program's version number and exit

 If you have a tool such as pipx or uv, then indipyterm can be installed into a virtual environment and run with a single command: